Explore All Countries

 Background

-Celtic tribes arrived on the island between 600 and 150 B.C.
-Invasions by Norsemen that began in the late 8th century were finally ended when King Brian BORU defeated the Danes in 1014.
+Celtic tribes arrived in Ireland between 600 and 150 B.C.
+Norse invasions that began in the late 8th century finally ended when King Brian BORU defeated the Danes in 1014.
 Norman invasions began in the 12th century and set off more than seven centuries of Anglo-Irish struggle marked by fierce rebellions and harsh repressions.
-The Irish famine of the mid-19th century was responsible for a drop in the island's population by more than one quarter through starvation, disease, and emigration.
-For more than a century afterward, the population of the island continued to fall only to begin growing again in the 1960s.
-Over the last 50 years, Ireland's high birthrate has made it demographically one of the youngest populations in the EU.
+The Irish famine of the mid-19th century caused an almost 25-percent decline in the island's population through starvation, disease, and emigration.
+The population of the island continued to fall until the 1960s, but over the last 50 years, Ireland's high birthrate has made it demographically one of the youngest populations in the EU.

 Visit the Definitions and Notes page to view a description of each topic.